-IAS 28 Investments in Associates and Joint Ventures
+• IAS 28 Investments in Associates and Joint Ventures (revision)

-This standard is effective for annual accounting periods beginning on or after January 1, 2014.
 As a consequence of the new standards IFRS 11 Joint Arrangements and IFRS 12 Disclosures of Interests in other Entities, IAS 28 Investments in affiliated entities was renamed to IAS 28 Investments in Associates and Joint Ventures and describes the application of the equity method in the accounting treatment of investments in joint ventures besides investments in associates.
-Company Management does not expect that this standard will affect the financial statements.
+This standard had no effect on the Company's financial statements.